GSA/ficam-playbooks/_piv/network/13-piv-auth-issues.md

   - Verify Revocation: this can indicate either an inability to download CRL or verify an OCSP response or a lack of availability for live revocation information
   - Verify Chain Policy: this indicates that the certificate may not have a directly expressed or mapped certificate policy verifiable up to the trust anchor

-{% include alert-warning.html heading = "CAPI2 Logging" content="CAPI2 logs will consist of all PKI and X.509 events, to include things like web certificate validation, code signing certificates for software updates, and Microsoft trust store updates." %}
+{% include alert-warning.html heading = "CAPI2 Logging" content=" CAPI2 logs will consist of all PKI and X.509 events, to include things like web certificate validation, code signing certificates for software updates, and Microsoft trust store updates." %}

 Do note that CAPI2 logs will include **all** PKI and X.509 events, such as:
 - TLS certificate validation for user visited websites.